Applications for the 2015 Vascular Annual Meeting Travel Scholarship Program will be available in mid-January.

 o General Surgery Resident.

 · LOCAL APPLICANTS: Please note local* residents/students are not eligible to receive the monetary travel award but are encouraged to apply to be considered for an invitation to the Exclusive Open & Endovascular Simulation Training Session, as well as receive complimentary registration ($250 value).
-Please be sure to select you are a local student/resident on the application form. *Local applicants are considered to be within 100 miles of the greater Boston area.
-This will include applicants from cities such as Providence, RI and Worcester, MA.
+Please be sure to select you are a local student/resident on the application form. *Local applicants are considered to be within 60 miles of the greater Chicago area.

 Applicants must submit a complete online application providing the following information: